 Hard furniture: Dismantle tables and bed frames as much as possible.
 If the legs come off, remove them.
 Put screws and any other bits and pieces in a snap lock bag and tape to the furniture for safe keeping.
 Water beds should be completely drained and stored with the bungs up.

 Soft furniture: While plastic coverings are great for protecting furniture during transit, they can cause mould and mildew on upholstered furniture and mattresses during long-term storage.
 Alternatively, use a sheet or moving blanket to protect your furniture.
 Stack chairs with cloth or paper in between.
 Stand sofas and mattresses on end wherever possible to save space.
 Try not to stack too much on top of soft furnishings.

 Leather: Treat leather items with a leather conditioner before you store them.

 Wooden furniture: Spray your wood furniture with a good quality furniture spray before storing for added protection.

-Vacuum cleaners: Remove the bag, empty bag less vacuums prior to storage.
+Vacuum cleaners: Remove the bag and empty bag-less vacuums prior to storage.